insurancezebra/sass-affected/README.md

 One can use `sass-graph` as a CLI tool to find the ancestors of a SASS file.
 This will list every intermediary file as well as the root(s). `sass-affected` aims to show the root SASS file so that developers or QA teams can identify which templates are affected by changing any ol' SASS file in a project.

+## Requirements

+This library is exposed in CommonJS format for Node 6.x and in ES2015 format if you need to bundle it for other runtimes.

 ## Usage

 Use it as a CLI tool: